How to use Ring with HomeKit

 Various Ring products that connect to the Ring bridge can be controlled as normal HomeKit accessories.
 These include lights, fans, thermostats, and switches.
 They will appear as a normal HomeKit accessory of that type and behave the same as native accessories do.

 This means all of these devices can be used in scenes and automations along with your other HomeKit devices to make a much more cohesive smart home.

 As your Ring devices will be seen by HomeKit as normal accessories, any notifications that are supported can be enabled for them as well.
-This includes motion notifications from your cameras, doorbell rings from doorbells, and other triggering notifications from the various sensors in a Ring Alarm setup.
+This includes motion notifications from your cameras, doorbell rings on your HomePods, and other triggering notifications from the various sensors in a Ring Alarm setup.

-Note that because the link between the two systems has to go through a number of steps, Notifications can be a bit slower than using the Ring app directly.
-There are still reasons to use them though, such as getting slightly better control over when to receive them than Ring provides.
+Note that because the link between the two systems has to go through a number of steps, notifications can be a bit slower than using the Ring app directly, but I’ve found they can still be faster than some other security cameras I’ve tested.
+There are still reasons to use HomeKit notifications such as getting different options to control when to receive them than Ring provides.

-For example, the Modes features allows you to disable motion detection for a camera in certain modes, but that prevents it recording as well.
+The Modes feature in the Ring app provides some control over notifications, but you might not want to use those in all cases.
 If you wanted to have events recorded, but not be notified while you’re at home, HomeKit can do that as it provides for better conditional control around notification settings per device.

 What else can Homebridge do?

 For me, Ring was the initial driver that pushed me to finally bite the bullet on installing HomeBridge.
 It was harder back then, since HOOBS didn’t exist yet, but now it’s an almost commerical-grade product and far easier to install and maintain.